 - Work for the class includes homework assignments, an independent research project, exams, and scholarly engagement.

-Refer to the course outline for details.
+Refer to the course outline and syllabus for details.
 I assign grades with plus/minus modifiers (e.g., A+, B-, etc...)

 Course related web-links

 - Sources for on-line papers: